jxm-analytics/cyclistic-bike-usage-analysis/README.md

-# Project Description: Cyclistic Bike-Share Analysis
+# 🚲 Cyclistic Bike Usage Case Study

-## Introduction
-As a junior data analyst on the marketing analyst team at Cyclistic, a bike-share company in Chicago, I was tasked with understanding how casual riders and annual members use Cyclistic bikes differently.
-The goal is to design a marketing strategy to convert casual riders into annual members, as annual members are more profitable for the company.
+This case study explores how annual members and casual riders use Cyclistic’s bike-share system differently.
+By processing 12 months of trip data, we uncovered behavioral patterns that can drive targeted marketing efforts to boost memberships.

 ## Phases of Data Analysis